|

 We had not seen a representative from an un-named winery (let's

 call it Chateau Chardonnay) in about 10 years.
-In early 2004 a fellow
+One day a fellow

 showed up with the distributor rep to show us their current line-up of